lngquoctrung/getting-started-docker/README.md

 # Set the working directory in container
 WORKDIR /app

-# Copy the package.json file into the container
+# Copy all files with filenames starting with `package` and file extension `json` to the container's working directory
-COPY product-management/package.json .
+COPY package*.json .

 # Install dependencies
 RUN npm install

-# Copy all source code into the container
+# Copy source code into the container
 COPY . .

 # Expose port 3000 of the container (Depending on our application)